-Speculative Wisdom is a book club and text study group that invites participants to gaze into the future through the lens of sci-fi and speculative fiction, and into the past through the lens of Talmud and Jewish tradition.
+Speculative Wisdom is a book club and text study group that invites participants to gaze into the future through the lens of sci-fi and speculative fiction, and into the past through the lens of Jewish tradition.

 Our ancestors created a rich tradition of apocalyptic literature to grapple with the tumultuous changes in the world around them, and inspire hope for a future filled with peace and justice.
 In our own time, visionary and speculative fiction (a category that includes genres like science-fiction, fantasy, alternate history, utopian / dystopian literature, etc.) can provide a boost in imaginative thinking that will allow us to move with grace through crisis.
 It invites us to look backwards and forwards, imagining other worlds to put the challenges of our own in stark relief.
 What is the world we have inherited, and what worlds do we wish to build, inhabit and pass on to future generations?

 Join us for rabbinical and lay interpretations of these works and the Jewish tradition in a regular book club throughout the next year.
 We will meet over Zoom, and encourage anyone with an interest in the book selection to attend, even if you have not been able to read it cover to cover.

 This program is open to the public - not just members of Congregation T'chiyah.

 Upcoming Book Discussions:

 July 30 / 13th of Av - Binti: The Complete Trilogy by Nnedi Okorafor